neuropoly/intranet.neuro.polymtl.ca/conferences.md

 **Where to print your poster?**

 - Polytechnique Montreal Reprography (C-225, Main pavilion).
-Order directly online using the form \(pay upon receipt\): [http://www.polymtl.ca/reprographie/](http://www.polymtl.ca/reprographie/)
+Order directly online using the form (pay upon receipt): [http://www.polymtl.ca/reprographie/](http://www.polymtl.ca/reprographie/).
+Then, ask the department for reimbursement.
 - University of Montreal, http://www.sium.umontreal.ca/
 - https://www.graphiscan.com/ (complicated, asks for a quote, etc.)